Your Savings at a Time of High Inflation

 Money Sep 9, 2021

-First, this is again not financial advice but me just expressing my views on personal finance with current global market trends that in my opinion is not in anyway transitory.
-As always, I encourage doing more research than just reading this article before making decisions.
+Firstly, this is not financial advice; it's simply my expression of views on personal finance concerning current global market trends, which, in my opinion, are not transitory.
+As always, I encourage conducting thorough research beyond just reading this article before making any decision.

-The threat of inflation is all over the news after supply chain issues and massive stimulus that started last year that increased money supply and reduced the number of goods available for consumers to compete on resulting in higher prices.
-A huge chunk of the dollar for example has been created only in the past two years and the US government seem to not be stopping with its next trillion dollar plan.
+The threat of inflation is all over the news after supply chain issues and massive stimulus that started last year, increasing the money supply and reducing the number of goods available for consumers to compete on, resulting in higher prices.
+A substantial amount of dollars has been created in just the past two years, and it seems that the US government is not stopping with its next trillion-dollar plan.

-There's a view that central banks may taper soon but I see this as very unlikely.
-The Fed hasn't really moved yet and we've already seen a slowdown in growth making several banks slash their US GDP growth forecasts again this year.
-Some attribute it to the Delta variant but I do think it's because we're at the peak of the business cycle that the Fed has tried to suppress by never really tightening since the Global Financial Crisis of 2008.
-Now, the Everything Bubble is just to big for the Fed that letting air out would be too painful for global assets and the global economy.
+There's a view that central banks may taper soon, but I see this as very unlikely.
+The Fed hasn't really moved yet, and we've already seen a slowdown in growth, making several banks slash their US GDP growth forecasts again this year.
+Some attribute it to the Delta variant, but I do think it's because we're at the peak of the business cycle that the Fed has tried to suppress by never really tightening since the Global Financial Crisis of 2008.

-So, what does all these has to do with you?
+So, what does all of this have to do with you?
 We all rely on the value of our money and the goods it buys.
-Inflation now is a global issue, even global food prices are giving us surprising numbers as we move ahead and none of us is not affected by that.
-One, in my opinion, must find ways to maintain purchasing power by fighting or at least reducing the effects of inflation to their financials.
+Inflation is now a global issue; even global food prices are giving us surprising numbers as we move ahead, and none of us is unaffected by that.
+One, in my opinion, must find ways to maintain purchasing power by combating or at least reducing the effects of inflation on their finances.
 Here are things that I think one should do:

-Digital banks has come out of everywhere offering higher interest rates savings accounts that doesn't lock your money up for a specific period of time than your local brick and mortar one.
-I think one shouldn't have to worry much if the money they deposit is fully-insured by the government through insurance and they have good cyber hygiene, though people with millions of dollars may have something to think about before doing the same thing as governments don't cover that much money if the bank fails.
+Digital banks have emerged from everywhere, offering savings accounts with higher interest rates that don't lock your money up for a specific period compared to your local brick-and-mortar ones.
+I think one shouldn't have to worry much if the money they deposit is fully covered by the government through deposit insurance, and they practice good cyber hygiene.
+However, people with millions of dollars may need to think twice before doing the same thing, as governments don't cover that much money if the bank fails.

-2. Make More of Your Money Work on Assets that You Think is Good and Safe
+Allocate More of Your Money to Assets that You Believe are Good and Safe

-Investing has always been a way to fight and profit instead of just mitigating the effects of inflation eating the value out of your money.
+Investing has always been a way to fight inflation and profit, rather than just mitigating the effects of inflation eating the value out of your money.

 Here you have a lot of options.
-If your invested money earns 8% and inflation is at 5%, then you beat inflation by 3%, you actually earned money than just lose the value of your money without a fight.
-This comes with risks but should be worth it if you evaluated the risks and know where you are putting your money on.
+If your invested money earns 8% and inflation is at 5%, then you beat inflation by 3%—you actually earn money instead of just losing the value of your money without a fight.
+This comes with risks but should be worth it if you have evaluated the risks and know where you are putting your money.
 See my article, Making a Successful Investment Portfolio for more.

-3. Invest a bit More on Assets that will Maintain or Even Increase their Value during a Downturn
+Invest a Bit More in Assets that Will Maintain or Even Increase their Value During a Downturn

-This is applicable if my views are correct that inflation will persist and the economic growth the world is looking forward to (unless you're betting against it like me) will never really materialize and would instead get the opposite.
+This applies if my views are correct — that inflation will persist and the anticipated economic growth the world is looking forward to (unless you're one of those betting against it like me) will never truly materialize; instead, it would move in the opposite direction.

 Don't forget to subscribe!